 Franciscan Missionaries of Our Lady University received financing approval for the first major building project in the history of the University.
 The 75,000 square foot, three-story building will be dedicated to academic and student development functions at both the undergraduate and graduate levels.

 St. Francis Hall represents the initial step in the development of the University’s campus master plan.
-Located at the corner of Brittany and Picardy Avenues, this important building will serve as the front door to a cohesive and identifiable campus.
+Located at the corner of Brittany Drive and Picardy Avenue, this building will serve as the front door to a cohesive and identifiable campus.

 Driven by the University’s mission, the facility will provide an interactive and student-centered environment.
 The building will contain modular spaces that can support multiple educational activities and social events of varied sizes.
 Learning outside of the classroom will be facilitated by interactive student spaces adjacent to instructional spaces, promoting ongoing synergies between formal and informal learning and enhancing the relationship-based education characteristic of a Franciscan University.